 We are committed to ensuring that students are safe when using the internet at Fortismere.
-We ask parents/carers to be interested and supportive when monitoring their children’s use of the internet.
+However, most internet usage takes place outside of school so we ask all parents/carers to be interested, supportive and vigilant to their child's usage.
 This page has been designed to give you information that will support you in this role.

 What is my child doing online through social networking?